Contact the Financial Aid and Scholarship Office to determine how withdrawing from classes might affect your current and future financial aid award.

 In accordance with a federal formula, the Financial Aid & Scholarship Office must pro-rate financial aid eligibility for students who:

-- Withdraw from all of their classes within the first 60% of the semester and had federal and/or state aid applied to their student account from any financial aid program.
+- Withdraw from all classes within the first 60% of the semester and had federal and/or state aid applied to their student account from any financial aid program.

 |Refunds & Pro-Rata Charges|